zohaibshahzadTO/Super-Mario-Bros.-Memory-Game/README.md

 # Duplicate the cards to have 2 sets of 12

 Step two is much simpler than step one.
 Now we’re going to duplicate the cardsArray array, then loop through that instead.
 First, below the array, we'll create a gameGrid variable, and duplicate the array by using concat().

+# Randomize the display of cards

+To do this, we'll shuffle the array using sort() and Math.random().
+Don’t get how that works?
+Here.

+Place this code right after the declaration of gameGrid.